 Step 2: Weigh the oils into a small saucepan or double boiler.
 Heat gently over low heat, keeping a close eye on it.
 Aim to reach a temperature of around 90 to 100°F (32 to 38°C), though you don’t have to get too hung up on trying to make the temperatures match.

 Step 3: Now, you’re ready to mix!
 Working carefully and still with gloves, goggles and long sleeves on, pour the lye solution into the oils.
 I found that this recipe did well with mostly hand stirring.
 You can blend for a few seconds with an immersion (stick) blender (looks like THIS), but you won’t need to do that too much because of the reduced amount of water.

 Step 4: Stir until trace is reached.
 “Trace” means that your soap batter has gotten thick enough so that when you drizzle some of it across the surface of itself, it leaves an imprint or “tracing” before sinking back in.
 Pour the soap into the molds.
 Cover lightly with a sheet of wax or parchment paper and then with a sheet of cardboard (a plastic lid or magazine works in a pinch too).
 You may want to insulate with a small blanket or towel, especially if your room is on the cold side.

 Step 5: Let the soap stay in the molds for at least 24 to 48 hours.
 Remove and let cure in the open air for a minimum of 6 weeks before using.
-High olive oil soaps like this one benefit from an even longer cure time of months, or even a full year, in order to be hard and long lasting and at their very best.
+This soap will benefit from a long cure time of around one year; the outside will turn yellow-green then fade to brownish-green over time.